windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 ## Configuring Supabase

-You might be interested in setting up a new table in your project to test things out.
-If so, run the following SQL script to create a simple table named `my_table`:
+To set up a new table in your project for testing purposes, execute the provided SQL script to create a basic table named `my_table`.

 ```sql
 CREATE TABLE my_table(